Ship’s anchor among possible causes of California oil spill

 “We’re looking into if it could have been an anchor from a ship, but that’s in the assessment phase right now,” Coast Guard Lt.
 Cmdr.
 Jeannie Shaye said.

-The latest suspected pipeline leak sent up to 126,000 gallons (572,807 liters) of heavy crude into the ocean, contaminating the sands of famed Huntington Beach and other coastal communities.
+The spill sent up to 126,000 gallons (572,807 liters) of heavy crude into the ocean, contaminating the sands of famed Huntington Beach and other coastal communities.
 The spill could keep beaches closed for weeks or longer.

+The Orange County district attorney, Todd Spitzer, said he has investigators looking into whether he can bring state charges for the spill.
+Spitzer said his jurisdiction ends 3 miles offshore.

+Spitzer also said Amplify’s divers should not be allowed near the pipeline without an independent authority alongside them.

 Environmentalists had feared the oil might devastate birds and marine life in the area.
 But Michael Ziccardi, a veterinarian and director of the Oiled Wildlife Care Network, said only four oily birds had been found so far.
 One suffered chronic injuries and had to be euthanized, he said.